Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 • Excludes luxury vehicles, exotic cars, and trucks in many policies

-• Does not cover rental company fees like loss-of-use charges or administrative costs
+• Does not cover rental company fees like loss-of-use charges, administrative costs, or diminished value

 Liability-Only Policy Warning